lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 #### Key Encapsulation
 {: id="sect-5.1.3.4"}

+In case the sender of a message has a KEM key pair, it can use a shared secret obtained by KEM decapsulation of a ciphertext received using the sender's private KEM key.

+Note: In this section both entities in the communication need to send and receive messages.
+For ease of explanation we use the term "Alice" to mean the entity possessing the KEM key pair and who needs to be authenticated, and "Bob" to mean the entity who needs to authenticate the message being received.

-In case the sender of a message has a KEM key pair and certificate, it can get a shared secret with the recipient by KEM decapsulation of a ciphertext using the sender's private KEM key.
-The ciphertext must have been requested beforehand by the sender from the recipient.
-The recipient must have generated it using KEM encapsulation with the sender’s public key and transferred it to the sender in an InfoTypeAndValue in a previous message.
-The sender will derive a shared secret key from the KEM shared secret and other data sent in the clear using a KDF.
+Bob must have generated the ciphertext using KEM encapsulation with Alice’s public key and have transferred it to Alice in an InfoTypeAndValue in a previous message.
+Alice will derive a shared secret key from the KEM shared secret and other data sent in the clear using a KDF.
 PKIProtection will contain a MAC value calculated using the shared secret key, and the protectionAlg will be the following:

 ~~~~ asn.1
   id-KemBasedMac OBJECT IDENTIFIER ::= {1 2 840 113533 7 66 TBD4}